 Like all home equity loans in Texas the maximum Combined Loan to Value (CLTV) is limited to 80%.
 In addition to the 80% CLTV, the maximum Loan to Value (LTV) is limited to 50%.
 The loan to values are determined by the home’s appraised value or the Central Appraisal District.
 (More on that below).

 The information below is applicable for most HELOCs.
+Do you need help with HELOCs in Texas?
 Please call us with any questions as we’re happy to guide you through the process.
 Please read this in its entirety and let us know if a bank contradicts what we’ve described.

 Loan Officer, NMLS # 729612